anjaysahoo/frontend-interview/1-important-concept/04-js-concept/04-closure/readme.md

 Whenever we want to create Closure then just create a function wraping variables & functions in them

+### Closure is created irrespective of `Arrow` or `Normal` function in all inner and outer function permutation

+### Also, there is a need to be variable defined and used inside inner function to see the closure in the browser dev tool

+If defined but not used, then it will skip in the browser dev tool

 **Few more examples**
 ![img_19.png](images/img_19.png)